A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics I: Nelson-Yasue Stochastic Mechanics

-So far we have only presented the kinematics of Nelson's particle.
-To present the dynamics, we must first motivate Nelson's analogues of the Ornstein-Uhlenbeck mean derivatives.
+So far our discussion has been restricted to the first-order stochastic differential equations for Nelson's particle, and the associated Fokker-Planck evolutions.
+In order to discuss the second-order dynamics for Nelson's particle, we must first motivate Nelson's analogues of the Ornstein-Uhlenbeck mean derivatives.
 In the Itô calculus, the mean forward and backward derivatives of a solution $\mathbf{q}(t)$ satisfying (1) and (4) are respectively defined as

 and

 Because $d\mathbf{W}(t)$ and $d\mathbf{W}_{*}(t)$ are Gaussian with zero mean, it follows that $D\mathbf{q}(t)=\mathbf{b}(\mathbf{q}(t),t)$ and $D_{*}\mathbf{q}(t)=\mathbf{b}_{*}(\mathbf{q}(t),t)$.
 To compute the second mean derivative, $D\mathbf{b}(\mathbf{q}(t),t)$ (or $D_{*}\mathbf{b}(\mathbf{q}(t),t)$), we must expand $\mathbf{b}$ in a Taylor series up to terms of order two in $d\mathbf{q}(t)$: